-Centennial is an opportunity to reflect on our past and welcome all the possibilities the next century will bring.
-To capture where we’ve been and where we’re going, we’re launching the AGU Narratives.
+The AGU Centennial is an opportunity to reflect on our past and welcome all the possibilities that the next century will bring.
+To capture where we’ve been and where we’re going, we’re launching the AGU Narratives project.

-Using historians, professional story gatherers and public story sharing opportunities, AGU Narratives will feature a variety of stories to help connect the Earth and space science community, amplify our voice and inspire those around us.
+Using historians, professional story gatherers, crowdsourcing and public story sharing opportunities, AGU Narratives will feature a variety of stories to help connect the Earth and space science community, amplify our voice, and inspire those around us.